RaspberryPiFoundation/curriculum_documentation/projects.md

 ### Activities

 You should break your instructions down into separate activities.
-Each activity should have an 'activity' heading.
+Each activity should have an 'activity' heading, which can be added by using the following markdown:

 `#Step 1: Step name goes here {.activity}`